 We welcome students with disabilities and seek to provide opportunities for a positive college experience.
 Notification of a disability, with supporting documentation, should be submitted to the Coordinator of Student Disability Services in order to determine appropriate and reasonable services, academic adjustments and implementation.
 Individual services are consistent with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act and are provided to each eligible student.
 Requests accompanied by appropriate documentation can be submitted at any time.
-Students with disabilities are encouraged to notify Debbie Kosior, Associate of Student Accessibility/Disability Services, dkosior@tunxis.edu, (860) 773-1526.
+Students with disabilities are encouraged to notify Deborah Kosior, Associate of Disability Services, dkosior@asnuntuck.edu 860.253.3005, Asnuntuck Community College, 170 Elm Street, Enfield, CT 06082.